Geekujin/CSTP/README.md

 # CSTP EPA Toolkit

 This is my study kit for the CSTP EPA practicals.
+The file structure will contain materials to aid with the practical assessments.
+Information about the exercise requirements can be found in the Wiki.

 ### 💡 What it's for
 I pulled this repo together to help me plan for the EPA, and is a combo of various bits of info I pulled together.